EPA ID: PAD981034705

 - In 1992, the agency installed a public water supply line to serve about 50 private residences that had been using the contaminated groundwater.

-- In 2001 and 2002, the agency also designed and built a groundwater treatment system which consists of pumping the groundwater from underground and treating it to remove the contaminants.
-The system has been operating properly, as confirmed by two five-year reviews, in 2001 and 2006.
+- In 2001 and 2002, the agency designed and built a groundwater treatment system which consists of pumping the groundwater from underground and treating it to remove the contaminants.
+The system has been operating properly, as confirmed by Five-Year Review inspections.
+Those reports are available on-line in the Administrative Records file.

-- In 2007 and 2008, the EPA performed two rounds of vapor intrusion sampling to see if contaminated vapors were entering nearby residences from the soil beneath and around their homes.
-The EPA will be conducting another round of vapor intrusion sampling on selected homes to confirm results, and then will inform residents of those results.
+- In 2007 and 2008, EPA performed two rounds of vapor intrusion sampling to see if contaminated vapors were entering nearby residences from the soil beneath and around their homes.
+EPA will conduct another round of vapor intrusion sampling on selected homes to confirm results, and then will share the results with those residents.
+The need for any additional work will be decided once the sampling has been completed and data analyzed.

 - In 2009, the agency started a pilot study to enhance the effectiveness of the groundwater treatment system.
 Emulsified vegetable oil was injected into the extraction wells to enhance the formation of bacteria.
 The bacteria, in turn, degrades the TCE.

-- In spring 2011, EPA plans to continue investigation of the in-situ injections which have a potential to lower concentrations of TCE at the hot spots of contamination.
+- In spring 2011, EPA continued investigation of this in-situ injection study which has shown potential to lower concentrations of TCE at the hot spots of contamination.

 - The Butz Landfill is located on 13 acres in rural Monroe County, Pa.